World Cup 2022: Why Ghana must avoid defeat against South Korea on Monday

-Ghana face South Korea on Wednesday in the ongoing 2022 World Cup finals.
+Ghana face South Korea on Monday in the ongoing 2022 World Cup finals at the Education Stadium.

 The Black Stars made a disappointing start.
 Bad refereeing ensured that they lost all three points in their opener against Portugal last Thursday.